 - I. Maintain core services to the public as a top priority - a.
-Provide for "baseline" funding including City core services such as public safety (police or fire), water, sewer, and sanitation services.
+Provide for "baseline" funding including City core services such as public safety (police or fire), water, sewer, and sanitation services. - b.

-- b.
 Limit funding that exceeds a baseline budget (prior years' minimum operating requirements, contractual obligations (plus an inflation factor)) only if the services are clearly justified by the cost, given the current strict budgetary constraints. - c.
 Create and charge fair prices for services that are provided on an "as requested" basis, such as planning and development services which are regulated through the user fee schedule. - i.
 For FY 2023-24 the City will conduct a water rate study to analyze the cost of service for the enterprise utilities to ensure an equitable distribution of utility costs across customer types. - ii.
 The City's cost allocation plan (CAP) has not been updated since 2000.
-The FY 2023-24 proposed budget includes funding for a cost allocation plan revision in order to ensure accurate distribution of costs.
+The FY 2023-24 adopted budget includes funding for a cost allocation plan revision in order to ensure accurate distribution of costs.
 The CAP guides the distribution of costs between general and end-user services and provides detail on the allocation of costs between the General Fund and enterprise funds that use general government services. - II.
 Create and maintain appropriate operating budgetary surpluses: - a.
 Projected revenues plus beginning unassigned fund balances (financing sources) should be higher than projected expenditures (financing uses). - b.
 The City's goal of creating and maintaining adequate fund balances while continuing to provide for core services is intended to create a safety net against uncontrollable spikes in costs or unanticipated short-term drops in revenue. - c.
 Use of reserve funds is limited to expenditures needed for spending of deferred City infrastructure and equipment needs, funding one-time costs to create efficiencies in City programs, and providing pre-funding of longer-term liabilities that will save money in future years. - d.
 The City currently has three Reserve funds with projected FY 2023-24 ending fund balances: (1) Buildings, Facilities & Infrastructure Fund with a \$652,000 balance, (2) Equipment, Technology & Vehicle Reserve Fund with a \$861,000 balance, and (3) CalPERS Retirement and OPEB Reserves with a \$2,913,000 balance.
 Each of these funds serves as a method for funding future needs specific to these reserve funds: (technology upgrades, vehicles, and various equipment as well as Employee pension), Additionally, this reserve could be utilized to make improvements to City buildings and infrastructure. - e.
-The Budget Committee proposes that the Staffing Reserve Fund be established as a fourth reserve fund with an initial \$300,000 allocated in FY 2023-24 to provide a method for the City to accumulate funding to cover essential staffing needs.

-III.
-Meet the fund balance reserve policies:

-After final consideration of reductions and creation of a staffing reserve fund, this budget proposes to use \$1,959,000 of general fund unassigned balance to maintain core services.
-The FY 2023-24 proposed budget is expected to result in a June 30, 2024 unassigned fund balance of \$1,569,000, 12.2% of annual expenditures, below the policy target of 15%.
-This reduction below 15% is the result of the allocation of \$300,000 to the proposed Staffing Reserve Fund.
-Any funds in the Staffing Reserve Fund could not be spent without action and direction by the City Council.
+The Budget Committee proposes that the Staffing Reserve Fund be established as a fourth reserve fund with an initial \$300,000 allocated in FY2023-24 to provide a method for the City to accumulate funding to cover essential staffing needs. - III.
+Meet the fund balance reserve policies: After final consideration of reductions, this budget adopted to use \$1,677,000 of general fund unassigned balance to maintain core services.
+The FY 2023-24 adopted budget is expected to result in a June 30, 2024 unassigned fund balance of \$1,850,000, 14.8% of annual expenditures, below the policy target of 15%. - IV.

-- IV.
 Debt financing is limited to achieving operating efficiencies: - a.
-Consistent with the City Council's goal to provide stability for ongoing core service programs, this proposed FY 2023-24 budget limits debt financing to fund operating and/or program budgets. - b.
+Consistent with the City Council's goal to provide stability for ongoing core service programs, this adopted FY 2023-24 budget limits debt financing to fund operating and/or program budgets. - b.
 This budget provides very limited additional debt financing to lease public safety equipment, with debt service costs increasing by \$4,000.